armandopartida0/advent-of-code-2021/README.md

 ## Solutions

-These solutions will probably be written in C++/Kotlin as fun practice
+These solutions will probably be written in random languages as fun practice ☺

 ## Status
 | Day | Num of Stars :star: |